victordomingos/Count-files/README.md

 count-files --total . [path]
 ```

-If you need all the files, regardless of the extension, specify two dots as the extension name.
+If you need to list or to count all the files, regardless of the extension, specify two dots as the extension name.

 ```
 count-files -fe .. [path]